braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/faq.md

 Email delivery metrics (deliveries, bounces, and spam rate) may not add up to 100% because of emails that are soft bounced and then not delivered after the retry period of up to 72 hours.

-Soft bounces are emails that bounce due to a temporary or transient issue such as "mailbox full", "server temporarily not available", and more.
-If the soft bounced email is still not delivered after 72 hours, this email will not be accounted for in the campaign delivery metrics.
+Soft bounces are emails that bounce due to a temporary or transient issue such as "mailbox full," "server temporarily not available," and more.
+If a soft bounced email is still not delivered after 72 hours, this email will not be accounted for in the campaign delivery metrics.

-### Can Braze track unsubscribe links counted towards the "Unsubscribe" metric

-Braze does not offer this functionality as unsubscribe links are custom and clicks to an unsubscribe link does not guarantee an unsubscribe actually occurred.

-**Workaround:** To achieve this same result, you could send an API call to Braze to update any user profiles where you recorded unsubscribes from your custom link.

 ### What are open tracking pixels?

-Open [tracking pixels]({{site.baseurl}}/user_guide/administrative/app_settings/manage_app_group/email_settings/#email-open-tracking-pixel) leverage a sender's email click tracking domain to track email open events.
+[Open tracking pixels]({{site.baseurl}}/user_guide/administrative/app_settings/manage_app_group/email_settings/#email-open-tracking-pixel) leverage a sender's email click tracking domain to track email open events.
 The pixel is an image tag appended to the email's HTML.
 It is most commonly the last HTML element within the body tag.
-When a user loads up their email, a request is made to populate the image from the branded tracking domain, which logs an open event.
+When a user loads their email, a request is made to populate the image from the branded tracking domain, which logs an open event.

-### How can I update user's email subscription groups?

-- **Rest API:** User profiles can be programmatically set by the [`/subscription/status/set` endpoint]({{site.baseurl}}/api/endpoints/subscription_groups/post_update_user_subscription_group_status/) by using Braze's REST API.

-### How can I check a user's email subscription group?

-- **User Profile:** Individual user profiles can be accessed through the Braze dashboard from the [Search Users]({{site.baseurl}}/user_guide/engagement_tools/segments/user_profiles/#access-profiles) page.
-Here, you can look up user profiles by email address, phone number, or external user ID.
-Once in a user profile, under the Engagement tab, you can view a user's email subscription groups.
-- **Rest API:** Individual user profiles subscription group can be viewed by the [List user’s subscription groups endpoint][9] or [List user’s subscription group status endpoint][8] by using Braze's REST API.

 ### What happens when an email campaign or Canvas is stopped?

 Users will be prevented from entering the Canvas and no further messages will be sent out.
 For email campaigns and Canvases, the stop button does not mean that send will immediately stop.
-This is because once the send requests are sent out, they cannot be stopped from being delivered to the user.
+This is because when the send requests are sent out, they cannot be stopped from being delivered to the user.

 ### Why am I seeing more email clicks than opens?